Blazored/SessionStorage/README.md

 ```

 ### SetItem[Async] method now serializes string values
-Prior to v2 we bypassed the serialization of string values as it seemed a pointless as string can be stored directly.
+Prior to v2 we bypassed the serialization of string values as it seemed pointless as string can be stored directly.
 However, this led to some edge cases where nullable strings were being saved as the string `"null"`.
 Then when retrieved, instead of being null the value was `"null"`.
 By serializing strings this issue is taken care of.
 For those who wish to save raw string values, a new method `SetValueAsString[Async]` is available.
 This will save a string value without attempting to serialize it and will throw an exception if a null string is attempted to be saved.

 ## Installing